Most of us have heard of Age-related Macular Degeneration, but do we really know what it is? Let’s have a simple discussion of the pertinent points:

 What is Age-related Macular Degeneration (AMD)?

-It is an age-related eye disease which causes central vision loss in elderly in Singapore
+It is an age-related eye disease which causes central vision loss in the elderly in Singapore

 When does AMD occur?